 - (1) Fee Agreements.
-Unless the appointment is for a limited purpose, recruited counsel may negotiate a fee arrangement with the litigant at the outset of the representation.
-If a fee arrangement is entered into that provides for fees other than those provided by statute, counsel must notify the court by filing a Notice of Fee Agreement.
-If such a Notice is filed, counsel may not seek reimbursement or prepayment of expenses under subsection (g) of this rule.
-Fee agreements are not permitted in instances of limited appointments. - (2) Allowance of Fees.
+Recruited counsel and the litigant may negotiate a fair and reasonable fee agreement at the outset of the representation.
+If an agreement is entered into that provides for fees, counsel must notify the court by filing a Notice of Fee Agreement within 28 days after the fee agreement is executed.
+This Notice may be filed ex parte.
+Fee agreements that include attorney compensation are not permitted in instances of limited appointments. - (2) Allowance of Fees.
 Upon the filing of a motion for attorney's fee by recruited counsel, the judge may award attorney's fees to recruited counsel for services rendered in the action as authorized by applicable statute (including 42 U.S.C. § 1997e(d)), regulation, rule, or other provision of law, including case law.

-- (g) Expenses Incurred by Recruited Counsel.
+(g) Expenses Incurred by Recruited Counsel.
 The litigant shall bear the cost of any expenses of the litigation to the extent reasonably feasible in light of the litigant's financial condition.
 Recruited counsel is not required to advance the payment of such expenses.
-However, it is permissible for recruited counsel, or the firm with which counsel is affiliated, to advance part or all of the payment of any such expenses without requiring that the litigant remain ultimately liable for such expenses, except out of the proceeds of any recovery. - (1) Eligibility for Prepayment or Reimbursement of Expenses.
+However, it is permissible for recruited counsel, or the firm with which counsel is affiliated, to advance part or all of the payment of any such expenses without requiring that the litigant remain ultimately liable for such expenses, except out of the proceeds of any recovery.

+- (1) Eligibility for Prepayment or Reimbursement of Expenses.
 Recruited counsel may move for the prepayment or reimbursement of expenses incurred in the preparation and presentation of the litigation.
 Any request for funds in excess of One Thousand Dollars (\$1,000.00) in total for the case must be approved by the assigned judge before the expense is incurred. - (2) No Vested Right to Reimbursement or Prepayment.
 Neither the litigant nor recruited counsel has a vested right to prepayment or reimbursement, and the availability of funds may limit such payments. - (3) Procedures for Requesting Prepayment or Reimbursement and Authority to Incur Expense.
 The Procedures for requesting prepayment or reimbursement of expenses and the authority to incur expenses are set out in a General Order of the court.